-How we estimate the medium-term growth outlook and long-term growth prediction
+How we estimate the market growth outlook and long-term growth prediction

-In order to generate the medium and long-term outlooks and predictions provided in this report, we utilise the Housing Market Prediction Solution (HOMPS) which was invented by leading property market analyst and researcher, John Lindeman.
+In order to generate the market outlooks and predictions provided in this report, we utilise the Housing Market Prediction Solution (HOMPS) which was invented by leading property market analyst and researcher, John Lindeman.
 HOMPS was awarded an Innovation Patent in 2016 and is owned by Property Power Partners.